Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Conclusions

 We have justified the neglect of inter-channel couplings for $r> r_m$ by verifying whether the $\lambda$-parameter is sufficiently small.
-Suppose, $\lambda$ is smaller than unity but not too small to neglect.
-In that case, the effects of the residual potential element $W^{res}_{i j}$ for $r>r_m$ can readily be taken into account perturbatively by constructing real space Green function using the numerical reference functions.
+Suppose $\lambda$ is smaller than unity but not too small to neglect.
+In that case, the effects of the residual potential element $W^{res}_{i j}$ for $r>r_m$ can readily be taken into account perturbatively by constructing a real space Green function using the numerical reference functions.
 Since our numerical reference functions are calculated taking into account all the long-range potential terms, the Green function so calculated will be more accurate.
-Thus, using our method one can easily obtain complete information of wave function throughout the entire range for both open or closed channels.
-As in chemical process like PA, the information of Franck Condon factor which is associated with wave function of scattering continuum plays an important role.
-Therefore, all continuum-bound spectroscopy involving atom-atom \cite{jones:rmp:2006} or atom-ion systems \cite{arpita:pra:2011,dibyendu2016,rmp:tomza:2019} can be explained by our MQDT technique.
-Our method is numerically more precise but easy to implement, and so can be applied to all sorts of realistic long-range potentials.
-A complete information on multi-channel wave function or density matrix is crucially important for exploring aspects of quantum information or quantum gate operation by controlled collisions of cold atoms \cite{jaksch,mandel}.
+Thus, using our method, one can easily obtain the complete information of a wave function throughout the entire range for both open and closed channels.
+As in chemical processes like PA, the information of Franck Condon factor, which is associated with the wave function of the scattering continuum, plays an important role.
+Therefore, all continuum-bound spectroscopy involving atom--atom \cite{jones:rmp:2006} or atom--ion systems \cite{arpita:pra:2011,dibyendu2016,Alharzali,Farjallah,Sardar_PRA,Hela2018,Farjallah_2023} can be explained by our MQDT technique.
+Our method is easy to implement, and so can be applied to all sorts of realistic long-range potentials.
+Complete information on the multichannel wave function or density matrix is crucially important for exploring aspects of quantum information or quantum gate operation by controlled collisions of cold \mbox{atoms \cite{jaksch,mandel}. }

-\section{Numerical method of solving Wronskian equation}
+\section{Numerical Method of Solving Wronskian Equation}